aashitshah26/ProtobufGenerator/README.md

 )
 ```

 If there is a class which is inherited by some other classes and the parent class is referenced in your data class.
 We will have to use `@OneOfParent` and `@OneOfChild` annotations to support the generation of porto messages for child as well.
-See [test 2](https://github.com/aashitshah26/ProtobufGenerator/blob/main/app/src/main/java/com/protogen/genproto/Test2.kt) for better understanding.
+See [Test 2](https://github.com/aashitshah26/ProtobufGenerator/blob/main/app/src/main/java/com/protogen/genproto/Test2.kt) for better understanding.

 ```kotlin
 @OneOfParent(shouldGenerateSelf = true)